jhpyle/docassemble/demo.md

 subquestion: |
   Here is an advice letter and a pleading you can file.

-  (Note: the options to see documents in Markdown and LaTeX format are hidden when **docassemble** is configured as a production server.
+  (Note: the option to see documents in Markdown format is hidden when **docassemble** is configured as a production server.
   End users will not see these options.)
 help: |